DaveLearn/LLaVA/DEVSETUP.md

 Grab training data into ~/datasets/LLaVA-Pretrain and ~/datasets/LLaVA-InstructionTune

+run fix_mix665k.py since the json has all files as jpg while 355 are downloaded as png or gif

 $ mamba env create -f environment.yaml
 $ conda activate llava
 $ pdm install